Tutorial: Web Testing (JavaScript)¶

 The Browser URL

-dialog will appear.
-Type in the initial URL https://www.libraryinformationsystem.org and click OK
+dialog appears.
+Type the initial URL https://www.libraryinformationsystem.org and click OK

 .

-The RA dialog has a grid.
-As you interact with the sample Library Information System program, the grid will automatically populate with your actions.
+The RA dialog features a grid.
+As you interact with the sample Library Information System program, the grid automatically populates with your actions.

 Let's begin creating the test.
-On the library information system login page, click on the Log In link in the top-right of the screen.
+On the Library Information System login page, click the Log In link in the top-right corner of the screen.

-Click on the Password text box next.
+Next, click the Password text box.
 You'll notice that the RA dialog has changed.
-Your actions, clicking Log-In and entering a username, are listed in the grid:
+Your actions, clicking Log In and entering a username, are listed in the grid:

-The password for user librarian is also librarian.
-Type the password in and then press the Log-In button.
+is also librarian.
+Type the password and then press the Log In button.

-Three more rows should appear in the RA dialog: two rows to represent click on the password field and the password entry, and one to represent the button click:
+Three more rows appear in the RA dialog: two rows representing the click on the password field and the password entry, and one representing the button click:

-Hover the mouse over the "Welcome librarian" username label on the top-right and press Ctrl+1 to bring up the Verify dialog box:
+Hover the mouse over the "Welcome librarian" username label in the top-right corner and press Ctrl+1 to bring up the Verify dialog box:

 This box lets you add a checkpoint to verify the properties of an object on the screen.